jsheridanwells/JeremyWells.Io/_posts/2020-06-22-walking-weather-skeleton-01.md

 As mentioned earlier, ASP.NET Core uses dependency injection as a primary design consideration, and we'll see how this works here as we implement a service that calls the OpenWeatherMap API and returns the data as a `WeatherForecast` object.
 Our service will be called `OpenWeatherService` with a method called `GetFiveDayForecast`.
 The method will take a location and a unit of measurement to use when calling the API.
 The service will be represented in other classes as an interface called `IOpenWeatherService`.

-First we'll create the service class, create the interface, register the types in `Startup`, then inject them into the `WeatherForecastController`.
+We'll build it in such a way that we can verify that the service is wired up correctly in the application first before getting into actual functionality: We'll create the service class, create the interface, register the types in `Startup`, then inject them into the `WeatherForecastController`.
 After these steps, we'll implement the actual `GetFiveDayForecast` method.

 Create a new file to hold the service and the interface:
 ```bash